novenkov-m/open-case-simulator/README.md

 # How to run?
 git clone ...

-docker run -it <your docker image>
+docker run -it ...your title of docker image...

 ## P.S.
 Sorry for my weakness, but dockerizing SFML app is unsolvable problem for me, i wasted too much time by doing it((